apache/nuttx/configs/sama5d4-ek/README.txt

          windows.
        - Obviously, the nx and touchscreen built in applications cannot be supported.

+       Refer to the NOTES for the nsh configuration.
+Those also apply for the nxwm configuration (other than the differences noted above).

     3. Here is the quick summary of the build steps.
 These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.